btcven/locha-mesh-simulator/README.md

 ## License

+Copyright (c) 2019 locha.io developers.

-Licensed under the MIT, read the full text
+Licensed under the MIT, read the full text in the LICENSE file.